SciVis/Orfan/README.md

  * __citations__ A list of papers that use this dataset.
 Note this is not the papers that you should site for acknowledgements, they are in the acknowledgements section.
 A citation contains a __type__ which can be either "plain", "DOI", or "BibTex".
 And a __payload__ holding the actual citation.
  * __thumbnails__ (at least one required) A list of thumbnails for the dataset.
 A thumbnail contains a __filename__ and a __caption__.
  * __files__ A list of the relevant files in the dataset.
 A item in the file list contains
     * __name__ (required) The file name.
 This can be a pattern including wildcards to match multiple files at the same time.
 For example "dataset-???.dat" can be used to match a series of files.
 The supported wildcards can be found at https://docs.python.org/3/library/glob.html.
+This can also be list of names / pattern.
+The complete list of matched files will be expanded automatically.
     * __description__ (required) information about the file.
     * __format__ data format.
     * __resolution__ resolution of the dataset of available.